Farama-Foundation/Minigrid/README.md

 - [Creating safer reward functions for reinforcement learning agents in the gridworld](https://gupea.ub.gu.se/bitstream/2077/62445/1/gupea_2077_62445_1.pdf) (University of Gothenburg, 2018)
 - [BabyAI: First Steps Towards Grounded Language Learning With a Human In the Loop](https://arxiv.org/abs/1810.08272) (Mila, ICLR, Oct 2018)

-This environment has been built as part of work done at the [MILA](https://mila.quebec/en/).
+This environment has been built as part of work done at [Mila](https://mila.quebec).
 The Dynamic obstacles environment has been added as part of work done at [IAS in TU Darmstadt](https://www.ias.informatik.tu-darmstadt.de/) and the University of Genoa for mobile robot navigation with dynamic obstacles.

 ## Installation